macarty/mnmscrapper/README.md

 Caveats

-Using the BeautifulSoup means that a change on the website CSS will make this part useless, however, anyone with enough skills and a web code analyzer can implement quickly the changes and make this thing operational
+Using the BeautifulSoup means that a change on the website CSS will make the graph regeneration part useless, however, anyone with enough skills and a web code analyzer can implement quickly the changes and make this thing operational

 In addition to this, I've not been coding for ages.
 The quality of the code is definitely poor.